-Mediterranean areas are characterized by a strong spatial variability that makes highly complex the soil hydrological response.
-Moreover, Mediterranean climate has a marked seasonal variability that provokes dramatic changes on the soil properties determining the hydrological behavior, such as soil water content, crust formation or soil water repellency (SWR).
-Thus, soil hydrological and erosive response in Mediterranean areas can be highly time- as well space-dependant.
-The main goal of this study was to characterize the relations between SWR, aspect and vegetation, determining the soil hydrological and erosive response throughout the rainy period in different microenvi ronments of opposite hillslopes.
+- 9 Mediterranean areas are characterized by a strong spatial variability that makes highly complex the soil 10 hydrological response.
+Moreover, Mediterranean climate has marked seasons that provokes dramatic changes on the soil properties determining the runoff rates, such as soil water content or soil water 11 12 repellency (SWR).
+Thus, soil hydrological and erosive response in Mediterranean areas can be highly 13 time- as well space-dependant.
+This study shows SWR, aspect and vegetation as factors of the soil hydrological and erosive response.
+Erosion plots were installed in the north- and the south-facing 14 hillslope and rainfall, runoff, sediments and SWR were monitored.
+SWR was restricted to the first rains 15 16 after the summer and was greater on the north-facing hillslope due to the more continuous vegetation 17 cover.
+The more important precipitation parameter influencing runoff generated was maximum rainfall intensity in ten minutes (I{max}).
+The relation between I{max} and overland flow showed a contrasting seasonal 18 19 behavior in the north-facing hillslope and, on the contrary, remained homogeneous throughout the year in - the south-facing hillslope.

-This study was undertaken in a small catchment located in the South of Spain.
-Erosion plots were installed in the north- and the south-facing hillslope, in areas with different vegetal cover, and runoff and sediments were collected.
-Moreover, precipitation parameters were recorded and SWR measurements were performed.

-15 SWR proved to have a significant effect on the soil hydrological response, but this influence was modulated by seasonal changes and by the discontinuities on the repellent layer.
-In general, the influence of SWR was restricted to the first rains after the summer and was greater on the north-facing hillslope due to the more continuous vegetation cover.
-The more important precipitation parameter influencing runoff generated by seasonal changes and the summer and was greater on the north-facing hillslope due to the more continuous vegetation cover.
-The more important precipitation parameter influencing runoff generated by seasonal changes and the summer and was greater on the north facing hillslope due to the more continuous vegetation cover.

-erated was maximum rainfall intensity in ten minutes (I{max}).
-The relation between I{max} and overland flow showed a contrasting seasonal behavior in the north-facing hillslope and, on the contrary, remained homogeneous throughout the year in the south-facing hillslope.